-As Project Officer for the University of York initiative Silents Now, I have run workshops for young people and worked with a range of local and national external partners to support public engagement events, including York Museums Trust, York Theatre Royal, Hyde Park Picturehouse, BFI Southbank, and English Heritage.
+I have presented my research to public audiences as part of the Cheltenham Science Festival and the Being Human Festival of the Humanities, and have worked with a range of local and national external partners to support public engagement events, including York Museums Trust, York Theatre Royal, Hyde Park Picturehouse, BFI Southbank, and English Heritage.

 I am an Engagement Excellence Fellow at Leeds for the academic year 2017-2018.

-'Generic Hybridism, Scientific Responsibility, and Hegemonic Masculinity in C.P.
+'Generic Hybridism and Hegemonic Masculinity in C.P.
 Snow's suppressed Medical Rejuvenation novel New Lives for Old (1933)' (Forthcoming)

 'Towards Cultural Materialism in the Medical Humanities: The Case of Blood Rejuvenation'.
 BMJ Medical Humanities.
 Published Online First: 11 May 2017.
 Open Access (available here).